langurmonkey/website-source/content/blog/2020/arch-encryption.md

 <!--more-->

 There is a video version of a very similar installation process by LearnLinuxTV [here](https://invidio.us/watch?v=Lq4cbp5AOZM).
-You may use that instead if find it easier to follow a video.
+You may want to use that instead if you'd rather follow a video tutorial.

 Please note that this may become obsolete quickly, as the install process may change over time.
 When we are done, we will have a system with a LUKS-encrypted physical volume with two logical partitions, `/` and `/home`.
 We will use `grub2` as a bootloader.